JiaqianNi/JiaqianNi.github.io/_pages/research.md

 ## Publications

  * **Ni, Jiaqian**, Mengqiao Wang, and Kai Quek.
-2024. "[The Sources of National Pride: Evidence from China and the United States](https://doi.org/10.1111/nana.13007)." *Nations and Nationalism*: 1–18.
+2024. "[The Sources of National Pride: Evidence from China and the United States](https://doi.org/10.1111/nana.13007)." *Nations and Nationalism*:, 30(4): 547-64.

 ## Working Papers

-  * **Ni, Jiaqian.** "Behavior, Identity, and Incongruency: When and How are Political Attitudes Moved?"
+  * "Behavior, Identity, and Incongruency: When and How are Political Attitudes Moved?"
+(HKU MPhil thesis)

-  * **Ni, Jiaqian** and [Kai Quek](https://ppaweb.hku.hk/f/quek).
-"Apology Accepted?
-Domestic Dynamics and War Apologies" (Under Review)

-  * **[Quek, Kai](https://ppaweb.hku.hk/f/quek)** and Jiaqian Ni.
-"How to Conciliate?
-Counterfactual Experiments on Pathways to Conciliation."

-## Work in Progress
+  *
   * "Mixed Signaling and Negativity Bias: When do Negative Public Opinion Harm or Help International Reconciliation?"

-* "To Suspend or Not?
-Legitimacy Concerns and MDB Funding Decisions in Situations of Conflict."

-* "Do Female Suicide Bombers Shape Gender Norms?"
+  * "Do War Apologies Work?
+Interstate Apologies in the Shadow of Domestic Dynamics." (with Kai Quek, Under Review)

+  * "The Pblic Dynamics of Conciliation in the Shadow of Interstate Grievances." (with Kai Quek)

+  * "The Public Dynamics of Reconciliation: Parallel Experiments in China and the United States." (with Kai Quek and Gabriel Fung)